 I've put together a page where you can see certificates / awards I have gained, newspaper and magazine articles written by / about me, click on this link to view it.
 You'll see that the page is organised into the following categories:

-During my career I gave presentations to audiences regarding IT security matters and generated videos of technical solutions for use by customers, you can view some of them by clicking on this link.
+During my career I gave presentations to audiences and delivered videos of technical solutions for use by customers, you can view some of them by clicking on this link.